RosaleeKnight/study-notes/cybersecurity-terminology.md

 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart): Challenge response test used by websites to verify the user is a real human and not a bot.

+Clear Web / Surface Web:  Publicly accessible web pages that are largely indexed on search engines.

 Clickjacking: Also known as UI redress attack is a common hacking technique in which an attacker creates an invisible page or an HTML element that overlays the legitimate page.

 Clientless: A program that is run entirely from the network without requiring any installation of software on the endpoint device running the program.